Engin-Boot/capture-behavior-of-a-visit-counter-PranshuSachan003/needs-director.md

   Given (Sensor for entry-card issuer works properly) When  (person enters)
-  Then  (Sensor identifies the patient and increaments the visit-counter by one)
+  Then  (Sensor identifies the patient AND increaments the visit-counter by one)

 Scenario: Compute parking slots to reserve for visiting specialists